Capabilities-Limited/cva6-build-notes/cva6-wsl-from-scratch-notes.md

 ![Cap Ltd Logo](./img/CapLtdLogo.png)

-# DRAFT NOTES: Setup a WSL to host a CVA6 simulation environment
+# Setup a WSL to host a CVA6 simulation environment

-## History

-This is a draft note based on the [cva6-vm-from-scratch-notes.md](cva6-vm-from-scratch-notes.md) instructions modified for Windows Subsystem for Linux rather than using a virtual machine.
-Further testing is required.
+This is a note based on the [cva6-vm-from-scratch-notes.md](cva6-vm-from-scratch-notes.md) instructions modified for Windows Subsystem for Linux rather than using a virtual machine.

-To be tested:
-* Currently we don't know if Vivado for Linux can be successfully installed under WSL.
-This will be needed to use the automated FPGA build system.

 ## Install Windows Subsystem for Linux (WSL)